Kermit Ruffins

-Kermit Ruffins (born December 19, 1964) is an American jazz trumpeter, singer, composer, and actor from New Orleans.
+Kermit Ruffins (born December 19, 1964) is an American jazz trumpeter, singer, and composer from New Orleans.
 He has been influenced by Louis Armstrong and Louis Jordan and says that the highest note he can hit on trumpet is a high C. He often accompanies his songs with his own vocals.
 Most of his bands perform New Orleans jazz standards though he also composes many of his own pieces.
 Jon Pareles of The New York Times wrote, "Mr. Ruffins is an unabashed entertainer who plays trumpet with a bright, silvery tone, sings with off-the-cuff charm and never gets too abstruse in his material."

 Early life

 He started playing trumpet in 8th grade at Lawless Junior High School in the Ninth Ward of New Orleans.
 He attended Joseph S. Clark High School in the 6th Ward and St Peter Claver Church in Tremé.
 In high school, he played a little bit of classical music at the behest of a strict band teacher.

 He developed an appreciation for cooking from his grandmother, observing her movements in the kitchen.